-- To verify that your VPN connection is active, from your client computer, open an elevated command prompt, and run ipconfig/all.
+- Verify that your VPN connection is active.
+Open an elevated command prompt on your client computer, and run ipconfig/all.

 View the results.
 Notice that the IP address you received is one of the addresses within the Point-to-Site connectivity address range that you specified when you created your VNet.
 The results should be similar to this example:

 PPP adapter VNet1: Connection-specific DNS Suffix .: Description.....................: VNet1 Physical Address................: DHCP Enabled....................: No Autoconfiguration Enabled.......: Yes IPv4 Address....................: 192.168.130.2(Preferred) Subnet Mask.....................: 255.255.255.255 Default Gateway.................: NetBIOS over Tcpip..............: Enabled

 Create a Remote Desktop Connection to connect to a VM that's deployed to your VNet.
 The best way to verify you can connect to your VM is to connect with its private IP address, rather than its computer name.
 That way, you're testing to see if you can connect, not whether name resolution is configured properly.